 Because Nohr-S cures to such a glossy and hard finish, adding a non-slip additive to the final coat is highly recommended.

-Using a 3/8” nap roller, 1 gallon of Nohr-s will cover an average of 250 ft² at 4 mils DFT depending on the surface profile.
+Using a 3/8” nap roller, 1 gallon of Nohr-s will cover an average of 250 ft² at just under 4 mils DFT depending on the surface profile.
 Expect the first coat to cover 200-225 ft² with the second coat up to 300 ft².

 Nohr-S can be applied up to 10 mils thick per coat at a coverage rate of 100 ft² per gallon if needed.